vtortola/NLog.Contrib.Targets.WebSocketServer/README.md

 ## Configuration
 Configure `NLog.Targets.WebsocketServer` as a new target.
 #### Required configuration parameters:
- * `port`: Indicates in which connection will the WebSocket server listen for new connections.
+ * `Port` (Int32): Indicates in which connection will the WebSocket server listen for new connections.

 #### Optional configuation parameters:
  * `IPAddressStartsWith (String)`: Indicates how the client IP address must start to be accepted.
 Loopback interface is always accepted.
 A example value would be `192.168.`.
 An empty string means that all connections are accepted.